revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 <details> <summary> <b> Show Answer </b> </summary>

->- The dependencies will be loaded in  the Local repository
+>- The dependencies will be loaded in  the Local repository.

 </details>